-Why can’t I cancel, reschedule, or get a refund within 72 hours of my scheduled tour time?
+Why is there a fee for rescheduling within 72 hours of my scheduled tour time?

 Well, not really . . .
 The truth is we need the time to schedule enough guide staff to accompany you.
 From Canopy Guides and Sales Staff to Driver Guides and management team members, we have a lot of people who swing into action when you step up to the plate and say, “Count me in.”
 (This is also why last-minute cancellations, changes or refunds are not possible.)